tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 10th CRAN release of textrecipes.
+This is the 11th CRAN release of textrecipes.

-Fixed bug occurring when large input is used in R 4.1.0.
+Added new functions, improved documentation and fixed some bugs.

 ## R CMD check results